-Luckily these are rare and pretty easy to manage.
+Luckily these are rare, and pretty easy to manage.

 Shortening any questionable links is your best bet for avoiding the issue altogether.

-This one is a little more complicated.
 Anonymizing your IP addresses in programs like Google Analytics has long been best practice in countries with strict data protection laws (like Germany).
 Now, it’s key to keeping your analytics GDPR compliant.

 The problem here arises from a technicality.
 Customer IP addresses are not stored in your GA database, and they’re not accessible to any client specifically.
 But—they can be accessed by a Google employee, and they do qualify as personal identifying information.
 So even if you don’t have access to your visitors IP addresses—you need to make sure they’re are anonymized.